Introduction

 Introducing part and part mortgages

 Part Repayment, Part Interest Only Mortgages combine interest-only and repayment methods.
-One portion requires you to pay both the interest and capital, gradually paying down the mortgage; for the other, only interest is payable, keeping monthly costs down while still repaying the capital at the end of the term.
+One portion requires you to pay both the interest and capital, gradually paying down the mortgage; for the other, only interest is payable, keeping monthly costs down while repaying the capital at the end of the term.
 While this mortgage type offers flexibility, careful planning may be required as not everyone may find this suitable.

 What is an interest free mortgage?